WEshalom/3nomPractice/README.md

 Best way to learn is to practice, practice, practice!

-Using c# on the backend with SQL Server for database and Angualar on the front end
+Using C# on the backend with SQL Server for database and Angualar on the front end